 1. Web Development

-There are many fulfillment companies that cover various components of the supply chain, but there is a great deal of overlap between them.
+Many fulfillment companies cover various components of the supply chain, but there is a great deal of overlap between them.
 As a result of intense competition, web development opportunities abound.

-Creating a stable, attractive, and client-friendly website is essential in this industry, and talented web developers are in high demand.
-The best part about this high demand is that you will largely have freedom to work with a firm who will enable you to adhere to your creative vision.
+Creating a stable, attractive, and client-friendly website is essential for careers in the fulfillment industry, and talented web developers are in high demand.
+The best part about this high demand is that you will largely have the freedom to work with a firm that will enable you to adhere to your creative vision.

 2. Graphic Design